 5. What is (name of a person) like?
 (Language Arts) The teacher will distribute the description handout.
-Then he will read descriptions of four people to the class describing their basic physical traits and nationalities.
+He will then read descriptions of four people to the class describing their basic physical traits and nationalities.
 The students are to indicate on the handout which person is being described in each passage.
+(See GR1-2 Act5)